Lancin10/Machine-Learning-project-With-Python/README.md

 This project consists in implementing a prototype which must make it possible to identify geometric defects in an airplane spinning wheel.

-Tools: Python, Pandas, Matplotlib, Anaconda, Jupyter Notebook
+Tools: Python, Pandas, Scikit-Learn, Matplotlib, Anaconda, Jupyter Notebook